PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 # Running commands without logging in

-Once you have setup passwordless logins, you can run commands on the clusters without formally connecting.
-This command will create a file on Della:
+Once you have setup passwordless logins, you can run commands on a cluster without formally connecting.
+The command below will create a file on Della using the touch command:

 ```
 # on your laptop
-$ ssh aturing@della.princeton.edu "touch myfile42"
+$ ssh aturing@della.princeton.edu "touch myfile"
 ```

+Note that you can also use the approach above to run scripts on the HPC cluster without formally connecting.
+For instance, when you start the day, you could run a single command on your laptop that would trigger an analysis script on, say, Della.
+If the script generated webpages then the output could be viewed on `tigress-web`.